Blog

 Table of Contents

-There is a lot more to SOP and process documentation than purely writing SOPs.
+There is much more to SOP documentation than just writing processes.
 What you need to realize is that SOP and process documentation are the very keys you need to scale your business.

 It’s for this very reason we recently launched "The Ultimate Guide to SOP and Process Documentation" But if you want the summarised version, read all about it here.

-The very first point we want to highlight is that utilizing SOPs and Process Documentation isn’t just for the benefit of standardized operations or even training team members.
-It’s for the growth and performance of the business.
+The very first point we want to highlight is that utilizing SOP documents isn’t just for the benefit of standardized operations or even training team members; it’s for the growth and performance of the business.

 In 2018, Ferrari achieved a sub-2-second tyre change in the pit stop of the Brazilian Grand Prix.
 To be exact, it was 1.97 seconds.
 Did they win the race?
 No but they did come second in the constructors championship.